 Airwolf

 Once upon a time in the 80s, there was a government of a certain large western power.
-This government decreed that to meet the stringent demands of modern warfare, a new weapon must be crafted – the Mach 1 plus attack helicopter, codenamed Airwolf.
-The man asked to test this finely crafted Ferrari of air superiority is Stringfellow Hawke, who loves his new toy so much that he decides to use the chopper to make a getaway, and then keep it for himself.
-Yes, Stringfellow Hawke stole Airwolf, but I doubt you’ll find any beta testers of the Airwolf game with copies they snuck out from Acclaim.
-In fact, if anyone stole this game, chances are excellent that they tried to bring it back.
+This government decreed that to meet the stringent demands of modern warfare, a new weapon must be crafted – the Mach 1 plus attack helicopter; codenamed Airwolf.
+After it’s recovered by test pilot Stringfellow Hawke, he refuses to turn it back to the CIA.
+Yes, Stringfellow Hawke stole Airwolf, but if anyone stole this game, chances are excellent that they tried to bring it back.

 They sort of look like they’re flying at you

-Airwolf is one of those NES games that tried to do more with the console than the console would really have any part of.
+Airwolf is one of those NES titles that tried to do more with the console than the console would really have any part of.
 This one joins the handful of games that attempted to make a first-person cockpit simulator out of monochrome textures and flat sprites.
 Top Gun tried this same trick, and equally sucked at it.
-The sky is one color of blue, the ground is one color of green, and two-dimensional planes occasionally appear to fire cloudy looking balls at you that turn out to be missiles.
+The sky is one color of blue, the ground is one color of green, and two-dimensional planes occasionally appear to fire cloudy puffballs at you.
 You’d better love the look of old games and have a healthy imagination if you want to enjoy this game.

-However, the biggest problem with Airwolf’s graphics isn’t that they just look ugly.
-Without any landmarks or any form of visual terrain representations whatsoever, you will have no idea where you are, where you are going, or even if you’re turning, because the horizon will always look the same.
+However, the biggest problem with Airwolf’s graphics isn’t just that they look ugly.
+Without any landmarks or visual terrain whatsoever, you have no idea where you are.
+You can’t even tell if you’re turning, because the horizon will always look the same – there’s no clouds or trees to show it.
 If the game didn’t provide you with a real-time map, it would be completely unplayable.
-But they really could have given you the map only, since that’s all you’ll ever look at, and the game wouldn’t lose much.
+But this means they could have just given you the map, since that’s all you’ll ever look at.

 “Stringfellow, I’ll meet you and your helicopter behind enemy lines, and between the two electrical towers.”

 That’s the entire game.
 Once the hostages are home, the game simply loops.
-The mission number is increased by one and the layout of the camp changes a bit, but you’ll always be saving hostages, and the game will never end.
-This goes back to the point about not needing anything but the map – since you only have to avoid enemy planes, and never have missions that require you to engage them or destroy airbases or whatever, every mission is reduced to flying to a point on the map, and then hauling ass out to the edge of the map.
+The mission number is increased by one and the layout of the camp changes a bit, but you’ll always be saving hostages across all 25 missions.
+Shooting anything just gives you useless points.
+This goes back to the point about not needing anything but the map – since you only have to avoid enemy planes, and never have missions that require you to engage them or destroy airbases or whatever, every mission is reduced to flying to a point on the map, then hauling ass out to the edge of the map.

 Airwolf could certainly be better, but even then it wouldn’t be great.
 It offers nothing to do justice to the fans of the show, and offers nothing exciting or original for the rest of us.
 As far as I’m concerned, Stringfellow can keep his stolen Airwolf, because this game has proven to me that I want no part of it.